Lady Babbie: "Lost" film status

 No copies of the featurette are preserved in major film archives in either the United States, Canada, or Europe.
 All the undistributed print copies, master negatives, and other footage of Lady Babbie were very likely among the catastrophic losses suffered by Eclair when a fire destroyed the company's entire negative department and storage vaults in Fort Lee on March 19, 1914, just four months after the three-reeler's release.
 The fate of copies distributed to theaters prior to the fire is also unknown.
 It is probable that any footage from used reels that were returned to Eclair disintegrated over time like the vast majority of motion pictures produced in the silent era, falling victim to the highly unstable nitrate-based film stock on which they were printed.

 The film's United States copyright registration can be found in a reference published by the Library of Congress in 1951, the Catalog of Copyright Entries: Motion Pictures, 1912–1939, which contains information relating to over 51,000 shorts, feature films, and newsreels produced during the cited period.
 The entry for Lady Babbie shows that among the documentation submitted in 1913 by Eclair for its copyright were 94 photographic images that were printed from the featurette's master negatives.
-It is unknown whether any of those images survive today.